Enrichment For All

 Parent - Teacher Association

-The Robeson PTA invites all families to join in building the best school possible for our children.
-The PTA sponsors many activities and opportunities including assemblies, Fall Festival, Family Reading Night, Family Science Night, Spanish Club, Robeson Workout Club, and Student Fun Day.
+The PTA sponsors many activities and opportunities including assemblies, Fall Festival, Family Reading Night, Family Science Night, Multicultural Night, Really Big Numbers Club, Robeson Roadrunners, and Student Fun Day.
 PTA representatives also conduct fundraising events, serve on school committees, participate in Building Council, and much more.
+More information about the Robeson PTA can be found on their webpage https://robesonpta.